Skip to content

 npx forgekit-cli new my-app --template web-app

-If you prefer a global install:
+If you prefer a persistent global install so you can type forgekit directly:

 bash